Overview of Kanban

 To choose the right Kanban software, you need to understand Kanban itself.
 Kanban emerged in the late 1940s in Japan, when Toyota engineer Taiichi Ohno analyzed how supermarkets stocked their shelves by reordering products only when on-hand supplies were depleted.
 At Toyota, that practice developed into just-in-time inventory replenishment (JIT).

 The word Kanban (pronounced “KAHN-bahn”) means sign or billboard in Japanese, and at Toyota, Kanban cards were used to signal or trigger other steps in the production process.
-These concepts evolved and spread throughout manufacturing operations, and then to the IT world.
+These concepts evolved and integrated with other Agile methodologies, spread throughout manufacturing operations, and then to the IT world.

 A Kanban system is grounded in three key ideas: